How to build WordPress on AWS

 Create a new key pair

-Now that we have completed the work using the AWS console, we will install and configure the middleware on the server.
+Now that we have completed the steps in the AWS console, we will install and configure the middleware on the server.

 Apache